COVID-19 UPDATES AND INFORMATION

 - Carpets will be sanitized weekly and hard floors will be sanitized on a daily basis.

 - We will continue to discuss with our children, healthy habits and practices.
 We will also implement daily activities to reinforce handwashing and more.
 We ask that parents help us in this by doing so at home.

-- Any visitor to tour our space for the first time will not enter cannot do so when the children are around and will be required to wear a mask.
+- Any visitor to tour our space for the first time will not enter when the children are around and will be required to wear a mask.
 Symptomatic individuals will be separated from others until they are picked up by their parents from the house.

 - Objects and surfaces that are frequently touched are cleaned and disinfected.

 In the event of a positive case of COVID-19 we must inform our local department of health.
 They will create and implement any following protocols regarding the need for quarantining, closure, cleaning and more.